 While many are happy to have religious naturalism mainly as a personal orientation, some also want to be part of an active community.
 Approaches currently being used include . . .

-Group websites provide information and links that can contribute to exploration of RN.
-Some also include active online conversation, where people can ask questions and receive information and opinions, or share tips about interesting websites, articles, videos, books, and events.
-Some participate regularly, some may comment occasionally, and others mainly listen-in.
+Group websites provide information and links that can contribute to exploration of religious naturalism.
+Some, including the Religious Naturalist Association, also include active online conversation, where people can ask questions and receive information and opinions, or share tips about interesting websites, articles, videos, books, and events.
+Some group members participate regularly, some may comment occasionally, and others mainly listen-in.

 Also blogs, which often begin with ideas posted by individuals, can become a focus for online group discussions.